-- 10.12 The Commissioner only uses the following high credit quality counterparties: - UK banks and banks domiciled in a country other than the UK which has a minimum Sovereign long term rating of AAA, which have at least the following Fitch, Moody's and Standard and Poors ratings (where rated): - Short Term F1/A1/P1 - Long Term A - Individual / Financial Strength C (Fitch / Moody's only) - Support 3 (Fitch only) - Part nationalised UK banks Lloyds Banking Group and Royal Bank of Scotland.
-These banks can be included if they continue to be part nationalised or they meet the ratings in Banks above. - · Building Societies which: - i. meet the ratings for banks outlined above; or - ii. and have assets in excess of £1bn. - Money Market Funds AAA - UK Government (including gilts and the DMADF) - Local Authorities - Supranational institutions - 10.13 Due care will be taken to consider the country, group and sector exposure of the Commissioner's investments.
-In part the country selection will be chosen by the credit rating of the Sovereign state.
-In addition: - no more than £3m will be placed with any single non-UK country at any time; - limits in place above will apply to Group companies; - Sector limits will be monitored regularly for appropriateness. - 10.14 Additional requirements under the Code of Practice now require the Commissioner to supplement credit rating information.
+- 10.12 The Commissioner only uses the following high credit quality counterparties: - (i) UK banks and banks domiciled in a country other than the UK which has a minimum Sovereign long term rating of AAA, which have at least the following Fitch, Moody's and Standard and Poor's ratings (where rated): - Short Term F1/A1/P1; - Long Term A; - Individual / Financial Strength C (Fitch / Moody's only); and - Support 3 (Fitch only). - (ii) Part nationalised UK banks Lloyds Banking Group and Royal Bank of Scotland.
+These banks can be included if they continue to be part nationalised or they meet the ratings in Banks above. - (iii) Building Societies which: - · Meet the ratings for banks outlined above; or - Have assets in excess of £1bn. - (iv) Money Market Funds AAA; - (v) UK Government (including gilts and the DMDAF); - (vi) Local Authorities; and - (vii) Supranational institutions. - 10.13 Due care will be taken to consider the country, group and sector exposure of the Commissioner's investments.
+In part, the country selection will be chosen by the credit rating of the Sovereign state.
+In addition: - (i) No more than £3m will be placed with any single non-UK country at any time; - (ii) Limits in place above will apply to Group companies; and - (iii) Sector limits will be monitored regularly for appropriateness. - 10.14 Additional requirements under the Code of Practice now require the Commissioner to supplement credit rating information.
 Whilst the above criteria relies primarily on the application of credit ratings to provide a pool of appropriate counterparties for officers to use, additional operational market information will be applied before making any specific investment decision from the agreed pool of counterparties.
-This additional market information (for example Credit Default Swaps, negative rating watches/outlooks) will be applied to compare the relative security of differing investment counterparties. - 10.15 The time and monetary limits for institutions on the Commissioner's Counterparty List are as follows:
+This additional market information (for example Credit Default Swaps, negative rating watches/outlooks) will be applied to compare the relative security of differing investment counterparties.

-Eitch Money Limit Time Limit
+10.15 The time and monetary limits for institutions on the Commissioner's Counterparty List are as follows:

-(or equivalent)
+Fitch (or equivalent) Money Limit ime limit

 Banks (Groups) P1/F1/A1 £3m <365days

 Building Societies P1/F1/A1 £3m <365days

 Money Market Funds AAA £3m <365days

 Local Authorities - £10m <365days

 UK DMO - None <365days

-Guaranteed Organisations 1 £3m <365days
+Guaranteed Organisations - £3m <365days